 - Corporate tax rates increase from 21% to 26.5% for businesses that report more than $5,000,000 in income.
 The rate would be lowered to 18% for small corps making less than $400,000 and remain at 21% for corps between $400k and $5m.

 - For single filers with MAGI more than $400k and joint filers with MAGI more than $500k, S-Corp profits would be subject to the 3.8% net investment tax.

 - Limits the max 199A (20% pass-through deduction) to no more than $400k for single filer and $500k for joint filers.
 This is a cap on the deduction, not a phaseout based on the amount of income an individual has.

 - Makes permanent the limit on excess business losses.

 This tax proposal may change before Democrats craft the final bill they hope to pass through the House in coming weeks.
 The Ways and Means Committee will debate tax policy when it resumes its markup of the mammoth spending package this week.
-The Senate will also have their say in the tax proposals, so we certainly anticipate many changes before we see our next law, but again this gives us a glimpse into where we are likely headed and creates many planning strategies and ideas to consider going into the new year.
+The Senate will also have their say in the tax proposals, so we certainly anticipate many changes before we see our next law, but again this gives us a glimpse into where we are likely headed and creates many financial advisor strategies and ideas to consider going into the new year.
 1

 Author: Dave Alison, CFP®, EA, BPC